-- "Third stream" is the term used in the United Kingdom to refer to the engagement function of higher education. - Scientific publications are accredited in the form of publication points.
-In the calculation of publication points, scientific works are ranked according to form of publication, level and number of authors (Fossum-Raunehaug, 2017[127]). - Scholarship of engagement refers to the need to place academic research in a larger context through the scholarship of discovering, integrating, sharing and applying knowledge.
-This involves creating a climate "in which academic and civic cultures communicate more continuously and more creatively with each other" (Boyer, 1996[125]; Sandmann, 2008[126]). - At the time of the publication of the plan, the coalition of stakeholders included: DANS, The Young Academy, DTL, GO FAIR, National Library of the Netherlands (KB), The Royal Netherlands Academy of Arts and Sciences (KNAW), the National Coordination Point for Research Data Management (LCRDM), the Netherlands eScience Center, the Netherlands Federation of University Medical Centres (NFU), the Netherlands Organisation for Scientific Research (NWO), the PhD Candidate Network Netherlands (PNN), SURF, 4TU.Centre for Research Data, the Dutch consortium of the thirteen university libraries and the National Library of the Netherlands (UKB), the Netherlands Association of Universities of Applied Sciences (VH), the Association of Universities in the Netherlands (VSNU) and the Netherlands Organisation for Health Research and Development (ZonMw). - The Sámi people traditionally inhabit a territory known as Sápmi, which traverses the northern parts of Norway, Sweden, Finland and the Russian Kola peninsula.
+1 "Third stream" is the term used in the United Kingdom to refer to the engagement function of higher education.

+2 Scientific publications are accredited in the form of publication points.
+In the calculation of publication points, scientific works are ranked according to form of publication, level and number of authors (Fossum-Raunehaug, $2017{[127]}$).

+3 Scholarship of engagement refers to the need to place academic research in a larger context through the scholarship of discovering, integrating, sharing and applying knowledge.
+This involves creating a climate "in which academic and civic cultures communicate more continuously and more creatively with each other" (Boyer, 1996[125]; Sandmann, 2008[126]).

+4 At the time of the publication of the plan, the coalition of stakeholders included: DANS, The Young Academy, DTL, GO FAIR, National Library of the Netherlands (KB), The Royal Netherlands Academy of Arts and Sciences (KNAW), the National Coordination Point for Research Data Management (LCRDM), the Netherlands eScience Center, the Netherlands Federation of University Medical Centres (NFU), the Netherlands Organisation for Scientific Research Data, the Dutch consortium of the thirteen university libraries and the National Library of the Netherlands (UKB), the Netherlands Association of Universities in the Netherlands (VSNU) and the Netherlands Organisation for Health Research and Development (ZonMw).

+5 The Sámi people traditionally inhabit a territory known as Sápmi, which traverses the northern parts of Norway, Sweden, Finland and the Russian Kola peninsula.